VarunDamani/taskmanager/README.md

 8. Dockerfile for cloud native deployments
 9. docker-compose for spinning up middleware locally for consistent development experience

-## Things that could added ot improved
+## Things that could added or improved

 1. Automate the entire local running setup for smoother developer onboarding and consistent experience
 2. Move away from Basic auth to JWT based auth